rebeccaskinner/effective-haskell.com/site/solutions/chapter6/adding-a-default-null-test.md

 In this example, our motivation for adding an `Eq` constraint to the definition of `Nullable` was so that we could provide a default implementation of `isNull`.
-There's a common alternative that gives us almsot as much ease-of-use with a lot more flexibility: helper functions.
+There's a common alternative that gives us almost as much ease-of-use with a lot more flexibility: helper functions.
 Let's start looking at how they work by creating a new function called `isNullHelper`: